chrispfchung/chrispfchung.github.io/_posts/2019-08-20-seatgeek-data-cleaning.md

 ---
-title: "Dove into SeatGeek New York Concert Dataset to Clean Data for Future Visualization and Analysis"
+title: "Dove Into SeatGeek New York Concert Dataset To Clean Data For Future Visualization and Analysis"

 date: 2019-08-16